WeAreDOPE/StarSense/index.markdown

 ---

-IoT helps manufacturers minimize downtime by providing real-time visibility over the status of every machine in the factory.
+Here goes the intro text explaining what this landing page is about.
+E.g. IoT helps manufacturers minimize downtime by providing real-time visibility over the status of every machine in the factory.
 But that's not all.
 Once the machines are connected to a single management platform, machine failure parameters can be continuously measured and analyzed.